 A walk-through will also give you the chance to look out for any unsightly distractions that can be fixed prior to the photoshoot.
 Out of place trashcans, hoses, gardening tools, or dishes are easy to fix if you can spot them before they leave their mark on your otherwise perfect pictures.

 How to be a Real Estate Photographer Tip #2 – NEVER Zoom

 When shooting real estate photos with your phone, do not use the zoom feature.
 It will reduce the quality of your photos and look incredibly unprofessional.
-Instead, if you need an up close and personal shot of a specific feature of the house, just move closer to the subject.
+Instead, if you need an up-close and personal shot of a specific feature of the house, simply move closer to the subject.

 Don’t believe me?
 Check out this whole post dedicated to phone camera zoom – digital versus optical zoom – to see why zooming is the death of great mobile content.